byanne-m/ParallelHybridModelingGDOE_Data/README.md

 - Decomposed Synthetic hybrid model

 Figure 7
--The three models of the synthetic example after designing 5, 10, and 15 experiments.
+- The three models of the synthetic example after designing 5, 10, and 15 experiments.

 Figure 8
 - MSE evolution with sequential experiments for the simple synthetic model.